linuxserver-labs/docker-your_spotify/README.md

 ## Application Setup

 You have to create a Spotify application through their [developer dashboard](https://developer.spotify.com/dashboard/applications) to get your Client ID and secret.
-Set the Redirect URI to match your API_ENDPOINT address.
+Set the Redirect URI to match your APP_URL address with `/api/oauth/spotify/callback` included after the domain (i.e., `http://localhost/api/oauth/spotify/callback).

 The application requires an external mongodb database, supported versions are 4.x and 5.x.